oscarrr/newsboard/readme.txt

 == Installation ==

-Download the zip file and extract it to wp-content/plugins/ on your WordPress installation
+1. Download the zip file
+2. Login to your WordPress admin panel and go to Plugins/Add New
+3. Click on "Upload" tab
+4. Click on "Choose File" buttom and select the zip file you just downloaded
+5. Click "Open"
+6. Press "Install Now" button
+7. After the plugin is installed successfully press "Activate Plugin"
+8. NewsBoard is now installed!

+== Screenshots ==

+1.Settings Page

-== Compatibility ==
+== Browser Compatibility ==

 NewsBoard takes advantage of CSS3 properties like border-radius, text-shadow and gradients.
 Modern browsers support all of them.